-Permanent Partial Disability Awards in Workers' Comp Cases
+Permanent Partial Disability Awards in Workers' Comp Cases in Connecticut

 If you are injured while working, you need the help of a strong and experienced advocate to protect your rights.
 Company nurses, insurance company representatives, or their hired attorneys do not put your interests above their own, which can hinder or prevent you from achieving full compensation and a complete medical recovery.
 The goals of the employer and its insurance company to control costs can often be at odds with the interests of the injured worker.
 At the Kocian Law Group, our CT workers’ compensation lawyers believe in leveling the playing field by making sure injured workers are well-informed, well-directed, and well-represented.